-Hurricane Season Collides With Coronavirus, As Communities Plan For Dual Emergencies
+Hurricane Season Collides With Pandemic As Communities Plan For Dual Emergencies

 "The people who are most vulnerable in hurricanes, socially and economically, are also vulnerable medically," he says.
 "What we are about to see is also a large increase in the number of people who are uninsured, who are about to lose work-related insurance, and can't pay for their own," he adds.

 Nursing home residents also face unusually high risks this season.
-Many low-lying facilities have evacuation agreements with facilities on higher ground, but Kristen Knapp of the Florida Health Care Association says this year, nursing homes will have to re-examine these arrangements.
+Many low-lying facilities have evacuation agreements with facilities on higher ground, but Kristen Knapp of the Florida Health Care Association says this year, nursing homes will have to reexamine these arrangements.

 "If you're a facility that is an evacuation zone and you have positive cases in your building, you may not be able to go to your typical facility that you would go to if they don't have positive cases in their building," Knapp says.